Menu ☰

 Liverpool Post Office Staff, now housed inside the Met Quarter shopping centre, Liverpool.

-Grateful thanks are extended to Joe Devereux for permission to use the photograph of William Ernest Adams now shown on this site.
+Grateful thanks are extended to Ancestry user MKRADAMS in Sydney, Australia for permission to use the photograph of William Ernest Adams now shown on this site.

 We currently have no further information on William Ernest Adams, If you have or know someone who may be able to add to the history of this soldier, please contact us.